 One of the most powerful eunuchs was Wang Zhen ➚ (d.1449) who effectively ruled the Empire during the regency of Ming Emperor Zhengtong ➚ and it was he that led the disastrous northern campaign to subjugate Mongolia.
 The eunuch Wei Zhongxian ➚ (1568-1627) is considered the most notorious, the most powerful and villainous.
 He grew to have a power rivaling the emperor and was expected to found his own dynasty by the adoption of his nephew into the imperial family.
-It was the weak Ming Emperor Tianqi ➚ who gave him such power; choosing to spend his time on carpentry instead of ruling.
+It was the weak Ming Emperor Tianqi ➚ who gave him such power; choosing to spend his time on carpentry instead of administering.
 It is Wei who is chiefly blamed for the final collapse of the illustrious Ming dynasty.

 In the following Qing dynasty the great Emperor Kangxi reduced the number of eunuchs to 800 and curtailed their power - he no longer used them to reply to petitions destined for the Emperor - he replied himself.
 Dowager Empress Cixi despaired about the power of eunuchs calling them ‘rats and foxes’; ‘fawning sycophants’ and ‘artful minions’.
 The eunuchs and the Imperial administration then became so powerful that they blocked all attempts at reform that would jeopardize their influence and income.
 During the late Qing dynasty their numbers had gone into decline and the Last Emperor Puyi had less than 1,000 eunuchs in attendance.
 The last eunuch Sun Yaoting ➚ [1902-1996] was castrated a year after the foundation of the Republic so never saw the power and prosperity of the Imperial court.

 Copyright © Chinasage 2012 to 2017